Take your pick of these Horizant® resources

-- The Azurity Solutions E-Z Rx program enables commercially insured patients to pay $0 for up to 60 tablets of Horizant® per month through participating pharmacies
+- The Azurity Solutions E-Z Rx program enables eligible* commercially insured patients to pay as little as $0 for up to 60 tablets of Horizant® per month through participating pharmacies

 - Patients can connect to an E-Z Rx pharmacy near them through our pharmacy locator

 Any patient may opt to take advantage of Azurity’s Instant Savings Card, regardless of commercial insurance coverage.

 *Patients enrolled in state/federal programs (Medicare, Medicaid, VA/DOD, etc.) are not eligible for copay discount savings through Azurity Solutions E-Z Rx or any Azurity Instant Savings Card.

 - Azurity Solutions Patient Direct is a free program whether patients have insurance or not.
 With Azurity Solutions Patient Direct, patients pay a guaranteed price for Horizant®

 • Cash-only savings

 • Home delivery

 - Your commercially insured patients can use our Copay Savings Card to pay as little as $0 for up to 60 tablets of Horizant® per month.
 Patients can use these instant savings at the pharmacy of their choice

 Patient: Eligible commercially insured patients may receive their first prescription of Horizant® 600 mg or 300 mg for as little as $0 (up to 60 tablets per month).
 For questions regarding your eligibility or benefits or if you wish to discontinue your participation, call 1-855-700-2990 (8 ᴀᴍ–8 ᴘᴍ ET, Monday–Friday).